kiakamyabi/dynamic-section-creator/README.md

-# dynamic-section-creator
+# DSC: Dynamic Section Creator

 An accordion thingy component that is dynamic with vanilla JS.
 Functions are reusable.
 The functions take an object created by a class as the parameters which creates everything.
 The comments guide through each function what it does.

- # How to add new accordion that is different from the default-
+ # How to add new accordion that is different from the default

   STEP 1: Copy a new accordion set based on the first.